yugabyte/yugabyte-db/docs/content/latest/yugabyte-platform/install-yugabyte-platform/install-software/openshift.md

 Alternatively, you can find the availability zone codes via the command line.

-You start by configuring oc with an admin account (kube:admin) and following the procedure described in [Configuring oc with the OCP cluster](https://docs.google.com/document/d/1r8V1PkZGNOcnJMsx-vz0jQvRPpVTx8AulMn7Pa1LpoM/edit?ts=602fce22#heading=h.itkxhpp0uhvz).
+You start by configuring oc with an admin account (kube:admin) and following the procedure described in [Configuring oc with the OCP Cluster](#configuring-oc-with-the-ocp-cluster).

 To find the region and zone labels, execute the following command: